yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/mdcb-components.md

 Here we will give an overview of the main elements of a Tyk Multi Data Centre (distributed) solution, clarifying the terminology used by Tyk.
 {{< img src="/img/mdcb/mdcb-components.png" width="800" height="975" alt="A Tyk Multi Data Centre Bridge deployment" >}}
+(TODO: remove "Worker Gateway" in diagram)

 ### Tyk Gateway
-- The workhorse of any deployment, Tyk’s lightweight Open Source API gateway that exposes your APIs for consumption by your users.
+- The workhorse of any deployment, Tyk’s lightweight Open Source API gateway in data plane exposes your APIs for consumption by your users.
 It is a reverse proxy that secures your APIs, manages session and policies, monitors, caches and manipulates requests/responses when needed before/after it proxies them to and from the upstream.
+Tyk Gateway in control plane is used as reference for configuring APIs, keys, and quotas and would not serve API requests.

 ### Tyk Dashboard
 - Tyk’s management platform used to control the creation of API configurations, policies and keys in a persistent manner.
 It provides analytic information on the traffic the Gateways have processed which includes aggregated API usage and detailed information per transaction.

 ### Tyk Multi Data Centre Bridge (MDCB)
 - The backbone of the distributed Tyk deployment, connecting the distributed Data Plane deployments back to the Control Plane.

-### Management Gateway
-- Management Gateway in the Control Plane is used for creation of keys and certificates, this does not service API requests.

 ### Tyk Pump
 - Tyk’s open source analytics purger that can be used to export transaction logs from the Tyk deployment to the visualisation tool or other data store of your choice